createcandle/voco/README.md

 ## Installation

-For now, you can install it this way:
+For now, during the testing phase, you can install it this way:

 From the add-on directory:
 ```